 Shortcode Generators

 The shortcode generator is located under My Calendar > Shortcodes.
 You can use the shortcode generator to create shortcodes for the Main, Upcoming, and Today shortcodes.
-These are the most commonly used events displays, but there are several other shortcodes available: There are a few other older shortcodes that still exist, but are no longer […]
+These are the most commonly used events displays, but there are several other shortcodes available: Main The general Calendar.
+Will show the default calendar view based on the selections […]

 Shortcodes: Happening Next